ljsinclair/featurebase-docs/docs/community/com-ingest/com-ingest-flags-kafka-avro-delete.md

 The `"fields"`values in the Kafka Avro message define the data to be deleted at the `--primary-key-fields` specified on the CLI.

 {: .note}
-`molecula-consumer-kafka-delete` processes Kafka messages one at a time.
+`./molecula-consumer-kafka-delete` processes Kafka messages one at a time.

 {% include page-toc.md %}